 Each of the alpha and beta subunits contains the heme group in the center.
 The heme group needs to be in a hydrophobic environment and so it is buried deep in the hydrophobic pockets of the E and F helices of the chains.
 Some amino acids like histidine and phenylalanine in the structure around the heme group further increase the hydrophobicity of the environment around the metalloporphyrin.

 The heme group is a complex of protoporphyrin IX and a ferrous iron (Fe2+).
-The ferrous ion is present in the middle, connected via a co-ordinate covalent bond to four nitrogen atoms in the porphyrin ring.
+The ferrous ion is present in the middle, connected via a coordinate covalent bond to four nitrogen atoms in the porphyrin ring.
 It is also connected to a histidine residue in the globin chains.
 Because of this, the heme group can carry only one oxygen.
 Since there are four chains present in each hemoglobin molecule, four oxygen atoms can be carried.

-Hemoglobin exists in two forms depending if an oxygen is attached to it or not.
+Hemoglobin exists in two forms depending on if oxygen is attached to it or not.
 The first form is called the T-form, or the taut (tense) form.
 This is the form of the hemoglobin when it is deoxygenated.
 In this form, the movement of the dimers is constrained.
 The other form is called R-form, or relaxed form.
 This is the form of the hemoglobin molecule when it is oxygenated.
 The dimers in this form have more freedom of movement.

 Different factors affect oxygen binding to the metalloporphyrin groups in the hemoglobin molecule.
 These include pH of the environment, partial carbon dioxide pressure (pCO2), temperature, 2,3-bisphosphoglycerate availability and initial oxygen binding.